 - 4. Enter the Footer Template HTML.
-This is what will display after the list when it's added in a page. - Press "Save List" at the bottom of the page.
+This is what will display after the list when it's added in a page. - 5.
+Press "Save List" at the bottom of the page.
 Don't worry about other fields, they will be changed after the list is saved.

-The sections labeled "List Details Template HTML" and "Details Page" are discussed further in the guide on the next page.
+The sections labeled "List Details Template HTML" and "Details Page" are discussed further in the guide on page 38.

-Step-by-step: Adding a List (Structuring the List Continued)
+Step-by-step: Creating a List (Structuring the List Continued)